vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 BHAGAVĀN POSSESSES ALL AUSPICIOUS QUALITIES :

-_Bhagavān_ is to be thought of as being opposed to all that is faulty or objectionable ; for it has been said, “That [^f81] Supreme Goal, which is called Viṣṇu , is free from all imperfections." and "He is [^f82] greater than the great; in the Lord of the great and the low, there are no such things as pain."
+Bhagavān is to be thought of as being opposed to all that is faulty or objectionable ; for it has been said, “That [^f81] Supreme Goal, which is called Viṣṇu , is free from all imperfections." and "He is [^f82] greater than the great; in the Lord of the great and the low, there are no such things as pain."
 He is to be considered also as possessing all those qualities which are necessary for one who is the object of attainment and who is, likewise, the means of attainment.
-Many are the passages that speak of _Bhagavān_'s qualities :
+Many are the passages that speak of Bhagavān's qualities :

 [^f81]: Viṣṇupurāṇa:  1-22-53